 I feel extremely fortunate to have found this medicine and I look forward to the opportunity to share it with you.

 -- Chris Goddin, L.Ac.

-For as long as he can remember, Chris has been fascinated by the human body and specifically the connections between mind, body & nutrition.
+From his days as a high school and college athlete, Chris has always been fascinated by the human body and specifically the connections between mind, body & nutrition.
 Chris began studying Traditional Chinese and Integrative Medicine in 2013 after experiencing debilitating back pain for more than 5 years.
 After a long journey to finally find a cure to his own back pain that included diet changes, targeted exercises and mind-body awareness, Chris felt the need to push his learning further and strive to help others be better stewards of their own health.

 In 2017, Chris received a Master’s degree in Acupuncture and Oriental Medicine (4 year degree, 2900 hours) from AOMA Graduate School of Integrative Medicine.
 In addition to his studies at AOMA, Chris has followed his passion for healing through whole foods nutrition and self-care and has done extensive research on these topics to be able to better serve his patients.
 He has also completed additional training on Traditional Chinese Medicine (TCM) for soft tissue and sports injury with renowned clinician Dr. Yongxin Fan.
 Chris is a member of the Texas Association of Acupuncture & Oriental Medicine and a member of the American Association of Acupuncture and Oriental Medicine.